 Finishing university and kick starting your career is certainly an exciting milestone.
 But before you start applying for jobs, you need to ensure that you've perfected your CV.
-The great thing about fashioning your CV is that there's no sole direction in which to take.
+The great thing about fashioning your CV with essential details is that there's no sole direction in which to take.
 It's adaptable and should always be built according to the job description.

 Below, we'll take you through some of the top CV tips for recent graduates.

 Use a clear format

 A clear format is vital for any CV and its success.
 You need to focus on the ordering of your CV because it's important to draw attention to the most vital aspects.
 Present all of the relevant skills and accomplishments on the first page to entice recruiters early and encourage them to continue reading.

 Organise your CV into sections and ensure you label them with a clear, bold heading.
 This should start with your personal profile and then go on to talk about your work experience and education.
 Any experience listed within these sections should be in a reverse-chronological order, with your most recent experience and education at the top.

 Alongside this, always adapt your CV for every job you apply for.
 This means you can match your skills and qualifications to what the employer is looking for.

 As mentioned above, your personal profile – also known as a personal statement – will sit at the top of your CV.
 This needs to be a summary of your expertise and suitability to the role.
 Don't feel the need to reel off all of your attributes as your CV should already be evident of that.
 Instead, focus on the facts and relevant information that makes you stand out

 Convey your key skills